Sandy4321/unsocml16/README.md

 **Where: 404 Bryant Street, Sandbox Suites**

-This page is created for the overflow attendees Self-Organizing Conference on Machine Learning.
+This event is created for the overflow attendees of the [Self-Organizing Conference on Machine Learning](https://openai.com/blog/machine-learning-unconference/) by OpenAI.

 As you may know, OpenAI is putting together the [Self-Organizing Conference on Machine Learning](https://github.com/openai/socml16/wiki).
 The number of attendees is limited to about 200 people in order to make event work best.
 Members of the community proposed unofficial event for the overflow attendees, so [Joseph Catrambone](https://github.com/JosephCatrambone) reached us out with this idea asking to help with that.